kaBeech/tensort/README.md

 For our most robust iteration of Robustsort we will relax the requirement on never re-running the same deterministic sub-algorithm in one specific context.
-Magicsort is an algorithm that will re-run Permutationsort only if it disagrees with an extremely reliable algorithm algorithm - one that's so good it's robust against logic itself...
+Magicsort is an algorithm that will re-run Permutationsort only if it disagrees with an extremely reliable algorithm - one that's so good it's robust against logic itself...

 <!-- (image4) -->